 Breakout rooms allow you to split your Zoom meeting in up to 50 separate sessions.
 The meeting host can choose to split the participants of the meeting into these separate sessions automatically or manually.
 Or they can allow participants to select and enter breakout sessions as they please.
 The host can switch between sessions at any time.

 We would recommend breakout rooms for large groups to make the team-building activity more effective.

 8. Guess The Acronym

 It is a Zoom icebreaker that is specifically tailored to today's world.
 Each team member proposes an online acronym and challenges the others to guess what it is.
-The person who has the most correct responses wins.
+The person who has the most number of correct responses wins.

 9. Glows and Grows!

 Hold a virtual roundtable and ask each remote team member to talk about the Glows and Grows of their week.